 c) Error Guessing: Test data selection technique.
 The selection criterion is to pick values that seem likely to cause errors Error Guessing is based mostly upon experience, with some assistance from other techniques such as Boundary Value Analysis.

-Example: For example, if any type of resource is allocated dynamically, a good place to look for errors is in the de-allocation of resources.
+For Example, if any type of resource is allocated dynamically, a good place to look for errors is in the de-allocation of resources.
 Are all resources correctly deallocated, or are some lost as the software executes?

 d) Desk Checking: Desk Checking is conducted by the developer of the system or program.
 The process involves reviewing the complete product to ensure that it is structurally sound and that the standards and requirements have been met.
 This is the most traditional means for analyzing a system or program.

 Q #2) You find that there is a senior tester who is making more mistakes than the junior testers.
 You need to communicate this aspect to the senior tester.
 Also, you don’t want to lose this tester.
 How should one go about constructive criticism?
 [10 Marks]

 Answer: In the quality approach, it is the responsibility of the supervisor to make His/Her subordinates successful.
 The effective use of criticism is a tool for improving subordinate performance.